eslint/eslint.org/src/content/drafts/vue-rules-better-life.md

 }
 ```

 The PascalCase convention for component names helps distinguish more clearly a component from an actual HTML element.
-Additionaly, depending on the theme, your editor or IDE will highlight a component in PascalCase with a different color with respect to an actual HTML element.
+Additionally, depending on the theme, your editor or IDE will highlight a component in PascalCase with a different color with respect to an actual HTML element.
 In my experience, I find this small tweak especially useful when managing big components.

 ### `vue/match-component-file-name`